ledermann/docker-rails/README.md

 ## Production deployment

-The Docker image build for production is different from development.
-It includes precompiled assets only (no node_modules and no sources).
+The Docker image build includes precompiled assets only (no node_modules and no sources).
 The [spec folder](/spec) is removed and the Alpine packages for Node and Yarn are not installed.

 The stack is ready to host with [traefik](https://traefik.io/) or [nginx proxy](https://github.com/jwilder/nginx-proxy) and [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion).
-See [docker-compose.production.yml](/docker-compose.production.yml) for example setup.

 ## Demo